AL1nk2Th3Futur3/OoTMW_MapWatcher/README.md

 ### Accessing Map

-The map should be accessible at your host's IP address
+The map should be accessible at your host's IP address through your web browser